-FirstService owns and operates 15 California Closets locations and 6 Paul Davis Restoration locations in major metropolitan markets in the United States and Canada.
-These operations were acquired from franchisees with the goal of accelerating revenue growth and realizing operating margin expansion potential.
-We also own and operate Service America, a Florida-based provider of heating, ventilation and air conditioning services and related service contracts to residential and commercial customers.
+FirstService Brands owns and operates 19 California Closets locations and 11 Paul Davis Restoration locations in major metropolitan markets in the United States and Canada.
+The California Closets and Paul Davis Restoration operations were acquired from franchisees with the goal of accelerating revenue growth and realizing operating margin expansion potential.